Police of Russia: 18th century

-The police force in Saint Petersburg was established as the Main Police in 1715 by decree from Peter the Great.
-Initially, the staff of the Saint Petersburg police consisted of the deputy general-police chief, 4 officers, and 36 lower ranks.
-The clerical and ten clerks kept office work in the Main Police Station Office.
-The police not only kept order in the city but also carried out several economic functions and were engaged in the improvement of the city — paving streets, draining swampy places, garbage collection, etc.
+The police force in Saint Petersburg was established as the Main Police in 1715 by decree of Peter the Great.

+Initially, the staff of the Saint Petersburg police consisted of the deputy general police chief, 4 officers, and 36 lower ranks.
+A diak and ten podyachys kept office work in the Main Police Station Office.

+The police not only kept order in the city, but also carried out several economic functions and were engaged in the improvement of the city, such as paving streets, draining swampy places, and garbage collection.

 On June 7, 1718, Adjutant General Anton de Vieira was appointed General Polizeimeister.
 To aid him in completing work, the Chief Police Office was created and one army regiment was transferred to the authority of the General Polizeimeister.
 All the ranks of this regiment became police officers.

-Through the efforts of General de Vieira, in 1721, the first lanterns and benches for rest were installed in St. Petersburg.
+In 1721, through the efforts of General de Vieira, the first lanterns and benches were installed in St. Petersburg.

 On January 19, 1722, the Governing Senate established the Moscow Police.
 The Ober-Polizeimeister was to be appointed by the emperor from military or civilian ranks.

 By the instructions of July 20, 1722, the Ober-Polizeimeister supervised the protection of public peace in Moscow as head of the Moscow Police Office.
 Between 1729–1731 and 1762–1764, the head of the Moscow police was called the General Polizeimeister.

-On April 23, 1733, Empress Anna signed a decree "On the establishment of police in cities."
-This decree gave the police legal powers and allowed them the right to impose penalties in criminal cases.
+On April 23, 1733, Empress Anna signed a decree that gave the police legal powers, and allowed them the right to impose penalties in criminal cases.